 A measure for rating the speech privacy performance of an architectural space (or lack of speech intelligibility) where the PI is calculated from the Articulation Index (AI) according to the following: PI = (1 – AI) * 100%.
 A privacy level of PI > 95% represents confidential speech privacy, a PI between 95 – 80% represent normal or non-intrusive privacy, and PI < 80% is poor privacy.

 A number measuring a material’s resistance to heat flow.
 R stands for resistance, the inverse of conductivity.
 Values reported in this catalog were determined by the ASTM C 518 test method.
 Values are reported at a mean temperature of 75° F (24° C), and as the inverse of BTU/hr • sf • °F (imperial units), and Watts/m2 • °C (metric units).

-The persistance of sound in an enclosed space after the source of the sound has stopped.
-The level of the reverberant sound within a room is dependent on both the volume of the room and the amount of sound absorption installed within the room, such that small hard surfaced rooms are "louder" than large well-treated rooms.
+The persistence of sound in an enclosed space after the source of the sound has stopped.
+The level of the reverberant sound within a room is dependent on both the volume of the room and the amount of sound absorption installed within the room, such that large hard-surfaced rooms are "louder" than small well-treated rooms.

 Time required for a sound to decay to a value one millionth of its original intensity or to drop 60 dB.
 For example, an RT60 < 1 sec. is beneficial for good speech intelligibility, whereas RT60 > 2.5 sec is appropriate for symphony music.

 ROOM CRITERION / RC CURVES